That Crazy Itch You Just Can't Satisfy

 Other causes of MS-related itching

 There may be other causes of MS-related itching.
 Disease-modifying therapies that are administered by injection may cause temporary skin irritation and itching at the injection site.
 Allergic reaction to medications such as interferon beta-1a or natalizumab may cause itchiness.
-In clinical trials, one of the common side effects of the oral medication dimethyl fumarate (Tecfidera) was flushing, followed by the sensation of heat or itching.

 Treatment for MS itching

 If the itching is mild, the symptom may just go away on its own.
 If the itching is severe, prolonged, or disrupts your daily life, you should talk to your doctor about possible treatments.

 Pruritus (itching) associated with MS is neurologic in origin, so cortisone cream and other topical treatments may not be very helpful.
 There are, however, some medications which may be useful in diminishing the itch, including anticonvulsants (e.g. gabapentin, carbamazepine, phenytoin), antidepressants (e.g. amitriptyline, paroxetine, mirtazapine), and the antihistamine hydroxyzine (Atarax).1,4